• Skip to main content

 One of the perks of cooking is using fresh, seasonal produce.
 It’s a joy to have marmalade bursting with bright citrus flavor.

 I served it my favored way – slathered over toast with delicate slices of sharp cheddar cheese on top.
 It was like biting into the juiciest orange.
-I next plan to bake it into a cake.
+It's amazing baked into a cake.

 You can, of course, serve it with croissants, pancakes, muffins, or crepes.
 A tangy dollop of it on ice cream is a glorious way to relish orange marmalade.
 Or try a spoonful of it in any Asian curry.